jtpaasch/bap-kb/01-knowledge-base/08/README.md

 make
 ```

-It will print out the name of the class:
+It will print the color:

 ```
 - Color: blue